Ryo-N7/Ryo-N7.github.io/_posts/2017-09-18-global-peace-index.md

     ## $ `2009 rank` <int> 1, 2, 15, 3, 6, 16, 10, 9, 11, 14, 4, 19, 43, 8, 2...
     ## $ `2008 rank` <int> 1, 2, 14, 10, 5, 18, 13, 6, 4, 11, 3, 16, 19, 9, 2...

-In data analysis, one of the most important part of the process is the data cleanining or tidying process that we have began doing here.
-One of the main tenets of the cleaning process is to have a *tidy* dataset where we arrange data so that each variable is a column and each observation is a row.
+In data analysis, one of the most important part of the process is the data cleaning (also called data tidying or data munging) process that we have been doing here.
+One of the main tenets of the cleaning process is to have a *tidy* dataset where we arrange data so that each *variable* is a **column** and each *observation* is a **row**.

-We see that the data is organized in an *"untidy"* or *"wide"* format.
+We see that the data we have is organized in an *"untidy"* or *"wide"* format.
 To make our analysis workflow smoother we need to convert this data frame into the *tidy* or *"long"* format.
 We do this by using the `gather()` function in the `tidyr` package.
 For more details on the concept of "**tidy data**" Hadley Wickham's seminal paper on this subject can be found [here](https://www.jstatsoft.org/article/view/v059i10/v59i10.pdf).

 ``` r
 GPI_rank <- GPI_rank %>% gather(`2017 rank`:`2008 rank`, key = "year", value = "rank")